AnabelSMRuggiero/NNDescent.cpp/README.md

 At the time of writting, this code is unreleased and not published under a license.
 As a result, I currently retain all legal rights I am legally entitled to.
 I am currently considering using a permissive liscense for releasing this code, such as the Apache 2.0 w/LLVM exception.
 I will update this notice when an appropriate license has been picked.

-Embedded meta graph connecting each block to the three blocks with the most neighbors out of block.
+Embedded meta graph connecting each block to the two blocks with the most neighbors out of block.
 ![Meta Graph Embedding](Meta-Graph-Embedding.png)